This film has not been scored.

-Do you have news, reviews or comments for 'The Secret Life Of Walter Mitty'?
+Do you have a review or comment for 'The Secret Life Of Walter Mitty'?

 The festive period of 2014 has arrived and like each year where we have had a Middle Earth film, The Hobbit: The Battle Of The Five Armies is the top film for the week.

 A weekend gross of £4.2 million has pushed it's total gross to £28.8 million for it's UK run.

 Highest new film of the week the Ridley Scott directed Exodus Gods and Kings, entering the box office chart at number 2 with a £2.6 million take.